The following description relates to the time when unaccompained hiking to Water Holes Canyon

 There are two possible routes down from the north rim of Water Holes Canyon

-close to US 89.
-The easiest is the official entrance, on the east side of the road - this is where the Navajo guided tours begin, and may only be used with permission.
-The other is down a steep gully a short distance west of the highway.
-This leads to an open section of the canyon; upstream is a short narrow passage that becomes quite dark and enclosed, with pools and several other minor obstacles.
-The road bridge crosses high above, and directly below, the canyon is blocked by the remains of a car, wedged vertically between the rock walls; this is quite useful as the canyon floor beyond is about 10 feet higher, and the car assists when climbing up.
+either side of US 89.
+The easiest is the official entrance, on the east side of the road, used by the guided tours.
+The other is down a steep gully a short distance west of the highway, leading to an open section of the canyon; upstream is a short narrow passage that becomes quite dark and enclosed, with pools and several other minor obstacles.
+The road bridge crosses high above, and directly below, the canyon is blocked by the remains of a car, wedged vertically between the rock walls; when the canyon was open to unaccompained hiking this was quite useful as the canyon floor beyond is about ten feet higher, and the car assisted when climbing up.

 Photographs of lower and middle Water Holes Canyon